ivancuric/js-perf/README.md

 ### Load

 You should target a page load in under 1000ms.
-This is a pretty difficul
+This is a pretty difficult goal to reach on mobile devices.

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzU2NTk5MzldfQ==
+eyJoaXN0b3J5IjpbLTkwNDUwMDI0Nl19
 -->